-Michael Sklaroff is the Chair Emeritus of the Real Estate Department.
+Michael Sklaroff is the former Chair of the Real Estate Department.
 His practice encompasses real estate development (corporate headquarters, office buildings, industrial facilities, port facilities, power centers, family entertainment centers, hotels, new town centers, condominium and other residential complexes, and cultural facilities); real property tax and eminent domain (pharmaceutical research and development facilities, power generating and transmission stations, refineries and fuel depots, corporate headquarters, manufacturing facilities, transportation and transmission facilities, rail corridors, multifamily housing, development parcels, outdoor advertising and telecommunications facilities, and shopping centers); zoning and land use (television, radio broadcasting, outdoor advertising and telecommunications, office, retail, commercial, suburban residential, parking, industrial parks, hospitals, hotels, museums, condominiums, university facilities, and urban mixed-use development); and serving as counsel to cultural institutions (orchestra, museum, and medical associations).
 He is a member of the Eminent Domain Group.

 Michael planned, chaired, and moderated the Pennsylvania Bar Institute’s programs "The Law of Historic Preservation" and "The Science of Land Use."
 As deputy executive director of the Philadelphia Redevelopment Authority in the early 1970's, he managed six departments comprising 170 employees.
 He served as Founding Chair of the Real Property Section of the Philadelphia Bar Association, and Chair of the Committee on Condemnation and Appraisals.
 He chairs the Development Workshop, Inc., a 501(c)(6) trade organization composed of developers, former planning directors, architects, appraisers, lawyers, and others dedicated to population growth, job creation and strengthening the tax base through development in the City of Philadelphia.